About the Writing Center

 You will be entered into the database as a “no-show” for that appointment.
-If you fail to show up for several appointments, your future appointments may be cancelled, and you will be required to meet with the Writing Center Assistant Director before resuming use of Writing Center services.
+If you fail to show up for several appointments, your future appointments may be cancelled, and you will be required to meet with the Writing Center Coach Specialist before resuming use of Writing Center services.

 What if I am late to my appointment?